mik-jozef/chalk/notes/spec-notes.md

-  type conversions between these nulls? json support, import json as object maybe pointers should have a private assign method a friend function assign? should traits be able to have friends (passable to classes), and specify private methods?
+  type conversions between these nulls? json support, import json as object maybe pointers should have a private assign method a friend function assign? if a trait has a generic parameter called Self, then it must be the zeroth parameter, and it must equal the class that implements it? should traits be able to have friends (passable to classes), and specify private methods?
 `Reflect(var).set("x", 5)` reflect constructor creates object bound to certain instance